This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

-Acer Nitro 5 is one of the best gaming laptops under 70000 that comes with a powerful 9th Gen i5 CPU making this laptop a casual gamer’s dream.
+In our opinion, Acer Nitro 5 is the overall best gaming laptop under 70000 in India for 2021.
+Acer Nitro 5 comes with a powerful 9th Gen i5 CPU making this laptop a casual gamer’s dream.
 In this article, we are going to walk you through the specifications and functionalities of the Acer Nitro 5 as below:

 Acer Nitro 5: Design